mattvenn/teensy-audio-fx/README.md

 # HWv2

 * test points for mic input
-* separate regulator for pot 3.3v to reduce noise
+* separate regulator for pot 3.3v to reduce noise?
+* filter behind pot mux was a mistake. filters must be in front of mux

 ## Back graphic